root-project/root/tree/ntuple/v7/doc/README.md

-RForest Introduction
+RNTuple Introduction
 ====================

-RForest is the experimental evolution of TTree columnar data storage.
-RForest introduces new interfaces that aim to be more robust.
+RNTuple (for n-tuple and nested tuple) is the experimental evolution of TTree columnar data storage.
+RNTuple introduces new interfaces that aim to be more robust.
 In particular, the new interfaces are type-safe through the use of templates, and the ownership is well-defined through the use of smart pointers.
 For instance

     tree->Branch("px", &Category, "px/F");